acidiclight/bitphoenix-website/site/content/games/_index.md

     imageUrl: /img/github-org.png
 main:
   heading: "Our games"
   description: "All of our games are, of course, completely free and open-source.
 We will never force you to pay us to be able to play any of our games.
-Here's a few games we're working on:
+Here's a few games we're working on:"
   image1:
     alt: "The Peacenet"
     image: /img/the-peacenet.png